rbrodefrank/Rewards-Network-Versioning-Tool/README.md

 * Parent Brand Incentive
     * Description of How Partner's Currency Can Be Used
 * Full Sentence
-    * Variable to Add Period "." at the End of Full Sentences in for Partner's That Require it.
+    * Variable to Add a Period "." at the End of Full Sentences in for Partner's That Require it.
+Add the Varible After the Last Word in the Sentence as if it was a Period.
+This is an Example{full sentence}

 #### Sections
 Sections are different areas of the document that have differing formatting for each Partner.
 Each section can have different casing and punctation rules based on the Partner.
 Below is a list of the different sections with how to designate them in quotes.
 For sections the Versioning Tool will ignore capitalization but NOT spacing.